Adagrasib

 Adagrasib, sold under the brand name Krazati, is an anticancer medication used to treat non-small cell lung cancer.
-Adagrasib is an inhibitor of the RAS GTPase family.
+Adagrasib is an inhibitor of G12C mutated KRAS GTPase.
 It is taken by mouth.
 It is being developed by Mirati Therapeutics.

 The most common adverse reactions include diarrhea, nausea, fatigue, vomiting, musculoskeletal pain, hepatotoxicity, renal impairment, dyspnea, edema, decreased appetite, cough, pneumonia, dizziness, constipation, abdominal pain, and QTc interval prolongation.
 The most common laboratory abnormalities include decreased lymphocytes, increased aspartate aminotransferase, decreased sodium, decreased hemoglobin, increased creatinine, decreased albumin, increased alanine aminotransferase, increased lipase, decreased platelets, decreased magnesium, and decreased potassium.

-It was approved for medical use in the United States in December 2022.
+It was approved for medical use in the United States in December 2022 for lung cancer and together with Cetuximab in 2024 for colorectal cancer.

 Medical uses

-Adagrasib is indicated for the treatment of adults with KRAS G12C-mutated locally advanced or metastatic non-small cell lung cancer (NSCLC), as determined by an FDA approved test, who have received at least one prior systemic therapy.
+Adagrasib is indicated for the treatment of adults with KRAS G12C-mutated locally advanced or metastatic non-small cell lung cancer, as determined by an FDA approved test, who have received at least one prior systemic therapy.

+In June 2024, the US FDA granted accelerated approval to adagrasib plus cetuximab for adults with KRAS G12C-mutated locally advanced or metastatic colorectal cancer, as determined by an FDA-approved test, who have received prior treatment with fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy.